-Photo: Bugatti Type 251 by Arnaud 25, CC BY-SA 4.0
+Photo: Bugatti Type 251 by Arnaud 25, CC BY-SA 4.0 (Credit links at the end of the content)

 The single race of Bugatti in F1, and never came back again…

-Bugatti name is not often associated with F1, yet the French marque did attempt to make its mark in F1, but only once.
+The name is not often associated with F1, yet the French marque did attempt to make its mark in F1, but only once.

 The 1956 French GP: Bugatti’s Lone F1 Entry

-Bugatti entered F1 at the French GP in 1956, offocial first appearance in F1.
+The team entered F1 at the French GP in 1956, offocial first appearance in F1.

-The car chosen for this bold step was the Bugatti Type 251, a revolutionary design for its time, featuring a 2.5-liter engine, the Type 251 was a radical departure from traditional front-engine layouts used by most competitiros.
+The car chosen for this bold step was the Type 251, a revolutionary design for its time, featuring a 2.5-liter engine, the Type 251 was a radical departure from traditional front-engine layouts used by most competitiros.

 The Type 251 was designed by Gioacchino Colombo.